 Using Marxan, a leading systematic conservation planning tool, Scenic Hudson’s scientists and geographic information systems experts used an array of datasets to identify and prioritize the most efficient combinations of potential land conservation projects that will achieve explicit targets in three categories.
 The categories are: biodiversity (the variety and variability of life on earth); climate resilience (the capacity of a site to adapt to climate change while still maintaining biodiversity); and landscape connectivity (the degree to which landscape conditions facilitate or impede the movement of organisms and resources between large habitat blocks).
 Additionally, data from Scenic Hudson’s Hudson Valley/NYC Foodshed Plan was incorporated to identify and prioritize productive farmland, while simultaneously ensuring climate resilience, landscape connectivity, and ecological complexity and function.
 The HVCS represents a significant advance in integrating The Nature Conservancy’s Resilient Sites for Terrestrial Conservation data with other data sources to create actionable goals for conservation investments in the Hudson River Valley.
 In all, the strategy points to approximately 760,000 acres in the 11 counties of the Hudson Valley region that represent the best potential conservation investments for achieving a resilient, functional, and productive landscape.
 The HVCS represents a durable and dynamic planning framework: it builds on existing protected areas, and is easily updated to incorporate newly conserved lands, new data on natural resources, shifting priorities, or other revisions to the strategy.

 The resulting HVCS can be implemented by Scenic Hudson and its conservation partners in the region, and supports efficient, coordinated action across the landscape.
 It promises to optimize the conservation value of open space investments, and creates a strategic framework for Hudson Valley conservation that supports the diverse missions of individual land trusts and land protection agencies while aligning the investments of these multiple actors for the greatest collective impact.
-A PDF version of our 32-page HVCS report can be downloaded via this link.
-Printed versions can be requested by contacting firstname.lastname@example.org.
+A detailed report outlining the HVCS is available as an interactive online report (with clickable results maps) or as a 32-page PDF file.
+Printed versions can be requested by contacting email@example.com.

 The HVCS is a tool for guiding landscape-scale conservation planning, aligning partner efforts, and informing decisions about conservation transactions.
 As such, appropriate applications of the HVCS include: